marcellodesales/world-challenges/README.md

     gradle clean jar

+The server includes the dependency to the TFlyService.jar provided to reverse Strings.

 That should be enough to generate the server Jar and the executable script "run.sh", as shown below.

     marcello@hawaii:/u1/development/workspaces/open-source/challenges/ticketly$ gradle clean jar